 A rack of lamb is to lamb what prime rib is to beef—tender and loaded with flavor.
-It is a little bigger investment, but if the occasion is right it makes a fantastic meal.
-The secret is to keep it simple and to sear the lamb quickly over a hot fire then drop the heat to let the center roast.
+It is an investment, but if the occasion is right it makes a fantastic meal.
+The secret is to keep it simple, sear the lamb quickly over a hot fire, and then drop the heat to let the center roast.
 This will create the perfect caramelized crust while keeping the middle tender and juicy.

-Start by visiting a reliable butcher and getting a good rack of lamb.
-Lamb is always a very high-quality meat.
-Lamb is graded with the same system as beef but the vast majority of lamb is graded choice or prime so you will have no trouble getting a good cut of meat.
-Ask your butcher to make sure and remove the thin skin from the outside of the rack and ask him to cut off the chine bone to make it easier to carve.
+Lamb is always very high-quality meat, but the best way to ensure you're getting the best cut is to visit a reliable butcher.
+Lamb is graded with the same system as beef but the vast majority of lamb is graded choice or prime so you will have no trouble getting a good piece of lamb.
+Ask your butcher to remove the thin skin from the outside of the rack and to cut off the chine bone to make it easier to carve.
 The chine bone is a square-shaped bone that is present between the shoulder blades.

-A typical rack of lamb will be about eight bones and will weigh in around 1 1/2 to 2 pounds, though they seem to be getting heavier these days.
+A typical rack of lamb will be about 8 bones and will weigh in around 1 1/2 to 2 pounds, though you may find larger since this cut of lamb seems to be getting heavier these days.
 On the bottom end of the cut, you have a thick, round piece of meat.
 On the rack, this is like a long, thin roast.
-Once cut it is a chop, similar to a small pork chop.
+(Once cut off of the rack, it is a chop, similar to a small pork chop.)
 Sticking up from the rack are the long bones.
-If you overcook or cook at too high a temperature these bones can burn and crumble.
-Learn what you can do to avoid this.

-A single rack of lamb is the perfect amount for two people so it makes a great main course for an intimate dinner.
-If you plan on one rack for two people you will probably have a chop or two left over for a late night snack.
+A single rack of lamb is the perfect amount for 2 people so it makes a great main course for an intimate dinner.
+If you plan on 1 rack for 2 people you will probably have a chop or two left over for a late night snack.

-Place the rack on a hot, preheated grill for about two minutes per side to sear the surface.
-You want to keep the bones up, away from the fire.
-Place something on the grill, such as a loosely packed ball of aluminum foil, to prop the bones up.
+Place the rack on a hot, preheated grill for about 2 minutes per side to sear the surface.
+You want to keep the bones up, away from the fire; place something on the grill, such as a loosely packed ball of aluminum foil, to prop up the bones.

 Carving a Rack of Lamb

-To carve the rack of lamb, stand it up on the meat side with the bones curving away from you.
-Slide a sharp knife down, between the bones cutting gently through the meat.
+Because this dish is so impressive whole, you may want your guests to see it before you cut it into serving pieces (don't forget to remove the foil from the bones first).
+When ready to carve the rack of lamb, stand it up on the meat side with the bones curving away from you.
+Slide a sharp knife down between the bones, cutting gently through the meat.
 You should be able to see the bones all the way down along the back side of the rack.